harlan-zw/laravel-2h-coding-challenge/code/0-Task.md

 As the new (and only) senior Laravel developer in the company, you have been tasked with 'rescuing' CoachConnectFinance.

 Lunchtime is in 2 hours and you want to go out for a burger and a beer, so you need to finish everything before then.
+(You have two tasks to achieve in two hours)

 #### 1. Fix code and set standards